Andrei0872/vue-invoice-app/readme.md

 * [ ] Allow the user to save a PDF
 * [ ] Add Login System
 * [ ] Add i18n

+## Acknowledgements

+This project stems from my desire to improve my knowledge through building applications.
+Knowing that this application could also help someone, that motivated me even more.